 It is best to work with the shapes you have and let each room get the full triangular profile where possible.
 Adding a dormer can create extra space and add features to the external roof too.
 Be careful when choosing the material finish outside as sometimes the small dormer side/cheeks will not look good if you try matching the tiles.

 The dormer is different, and you cannot always blend it in.
 Choose finishes that enhance the angles and make if prominent and purposeful.
 Velux windows are the most obvious way to light the room.

 Other options are building up the gable, forming hip dormers, and in some situations putting a new roof on.
 Depending on the planning limitation due to the surrounding properties it may well best to put a new roof on, this can be designed around what you really want and surprisingly not much more to the build if you use attic trusses.

 Click our gallery to see our built loft conversion designs in Leeds, Headingly, Holbeck, Pudsey, Morley, Castleford, Pontefract, Wakefield, Horsforth, Wetherby, Seacroft, Rothwell, Harehills, Dewsbury, Tadcaster, Garforth, Swillington and West Yorkshire.

-Under the new permitted development right most roof conversion can be done without the need for planning permission.
-If planning is required the usual criteria and justification will have to be met.
-Overlooking, dominating and keeping in character, size and scale to its neighbours will be the points to consider.
+Under the new permitted development right, most roof conversions can be done without the need for planning permission.
+If planning is required, the usual criteria and justification will have to be met.
+Overlooking, dominating, keeping in character, size and scale to its neighbours will be the points to consider.
 We will consider all planning policies both national and local before we submit any application, so you have the very best chance of success.

 To find out more about planning read our planning permission guide.